 Standards & Measures in the Pathways Recognition Program will be a subset of those for full accreditation.
-To provide feedback on the draft S&M for v2022, visit the Version 2022 Vetting webpage.

 The Pathways program development is informed by a Joint Task Force of PHAB and NACCHO Boards, staff from the National Indian Health Board, ASTHO and NACCHO, a Tribal Workgroup and webinar of Tribal practitioners and learnings from the PHAB accreditation process.
 Development of Pathways is further supported by the CDC’s Center for State, Tribal, Local and Territorial Support.